 eBay.com searching eBay closed auctions is a great to find out how much your edition has sold for.

-Amazon.com list of price guides for rare and collectible books.
+Check out Amazon.com's large selection of price guides for rare and collectible books here.

 is a first printing?

 is at the top, under that is the location of printing, (United States

 and Canada), under the location is the Date of printing "October

 1988".
 On the bottom is the number line that counts down from 10 to 1.

 The presence of "1" on the low end of the number line indicates

 after 1968 or so, may also have a number